tmobile/jazz-installer/README.md

 Execute the below 4-Commands.
 The first command to be executed inside RHEL 7 instance, which will install all required softwares in the RHEL server
 And will also clone the repository.

- 1. curl -L    https://raw.githubusercontent.com/tmobile/jazz-installer/master/installscripts/terraforminstaller/rhel7Installer.sh?token=AcuYLenmwbouJf97yJnDDi8dfVBjnR4Sks5ZhjtrwA%3D%3D -o rhel7Installer.sh
- 2. chmod +x rhel7Installer.sh
+ 1. curl -L https://raw.githubusercontent.com/tmobile/jazz-installer/master/installscripts/terraforminstaller/rhel7Installer.sh?token=AcuYLenmwbouJf97yJnDDi8dfVBjnR4Sks5ZhjtrwA%3D%3D -o rhel7Installer.sh && chmod +x rhel7Installer.sh && ./rhel7Installer.sh && cd ./jazz-installer/installscripts/wizard
- 3. ./rhel7Installer.sh

 This will prompt to enter AWS credentials (Access key, Secret key, Region and output format)